 The ownership of the private key matching the public key in the certificate application must be proved by submitting the application in the PKCS#10 format.
 The application is electronically signed with this private key and this way the subscriber provides evidence that he is the owner of the private key when the electronic signature is created.

 3.2.2 Authentication of organization identity

 The procedure is described in the following chapters.

-3.2.2.1 Legal identity and organization existence
+3.2.2.1 Identity